Main | Synopsis | Character Profiles | Staff Profiles | Mecha Profiles | Production History | Merchandise | Megazone 23

 This section contains images mostly from deleted animation cuts that were excised from the ending sequence that was created by Japanese animation studio AIC specifically for "Robotech the movie".
 Even though the animation was specially ordered by Harmony Gold, the footage was edited slightly for the final film (mostly the climatic battle between Mark and Edwards), resulting in some entire cuts (or shots) or parts thereof being deleted.
 I have also included an alternate opening credit that differs from the final theatrical and most home video versions.
-I have tried to improve the quality as much as possible, but unfortunately the resolution is a little low.
+I have tried to improve the quality as much as possible, but unfortunately the resolution is a little low on sources I have taken them from.
 I have taken the majority of screenshots below from the bonus footage from the 2005 Japanese Atlus DVD of "Megazone 23 Part II Overseas Edition & Part I Special Film", which seems to be entire unedited ending film.

 Above is the only instance of the film's title card reading "Robotech the Untold Story".
 It only appears on the cut down release of the film which was first released on A&E Entertainment’s "Robotech: The Complete Series" 2011 DVD box set.
 In every other commercial video release, the movie's title card reads "Robotech the movie".
 The video source for this particular version of the movie seems to come from a fairly worn composite video master.
 I suspect it was created for TV broadcasts (the film was broadcast at least once on South African TV in the late 1980's), but I have no evidence to confirm this.
 Click on the image for a higher resolution version.